library(tidyverse)

 theme_donors()

-+ aid_hist_logged aid_hist_original
+aid_hist_original + aid_hist_logged

 So we fit a hurdled lognormal model, which uses a logit model to predict 0/not 0, then uses a lognormal distribution to model the rest of the data.
-The hurdle_lognormal()
+The hurdle_lognormal() family is already built in to brms which is nice.
+It’s possible to create custom families like hurdle_gaussian(), but this is super hard to do.
+I have an implementation partially completed here, but I can’t get it to actually create posterior predictions.
+Ugh.

 Fortunately the lognormal family works well here, since foreign aid follows an exponential distribution and we were using log aid originally.
-Now we don’t have to use log aid and can model the hurdle process at the same time without relying on my own rickety hurdle_gaussian()
+Now we don’t have to use log aid and can model the hurdle process at the same time without relying on my own rickety hurdle_gaussian() function.

 For comparison, here’s a regular gaussian model using log ODA and sans hurdling.